Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Throws

-* IOException : If any error occurs while downloading the file.
+* [IOException](../../../java/io/IOException.md) If any error occurs while downloading the file.

 ###getContestAnalysis